MythicAgents/sliver/README.md

     - cat✅
     - cd✅
-    - chmod
+    - chmod☝️
-    - chown
+    - chown☝️
-    - chtimes
+    - chtimes☝️
-    - close (what is this used for?)
+    - close🔍 (what is this used for?)
     - download✅
     - execute✅
-    - execute-shellcode
+    - execute-shellcode👷
-    - execute-assembly
+    - execute-assembly👷
-    - extensions
+    - extensions👷
     - getgid✅
     - getpid✅
     - getuid✅
     - ifconfig✅
     - info✅
-    - interactive (beacon only)
+    - interactive👷 (beacon only)
-    - kill
+    - kill👷
     - ls✅
-    - memfiles
+    - memfiles☝️
     - mkdir✅
-    - msf
+    - msf👷
-    - msf-inject
+    - msf-inject👷
-    - mv
+    - mv👷
     - netstat✅
     - ping✅ (session only)
-    - pivots (session only)
+    - pivots👷 (session only)
-    - portfwd
+    - portfwd👷
-    - procdump
+    - procdump👷
     - ps✅
     - pwd✅
-    - reconfig (beacon only)
+    - reconfig👷 (beacon only)
     - rename (not applicable?)
     - rm✅
-    - rportfwd
+    - rportfwd👷
     - screenshot✅
     - shell✅ (session only)
-    - shikata-ga-nai (do we need this?)
+    - shikata-ga-nai🔍 (do we need this?)
-    - sideload
+    - sideload👷
-    - socks5
+    - socks5👷
-    - ssh
+    - ssh👷
-    - tasks (beacon only)
+    - tasks👷 (beacon only)
     - terminate✅
     - upload✅
     - whoami✅